frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 Below is the advanced workflow with the cooling period safeguard that gives the user 'x' number of days to change his/her mind.
 Based on feedback, we can consider investing in implementing this.

 ###Delete
-Add a "Delete Account" button under  https://www.nuget.org/account that triggers the following workflow:

 1. When clicked, if the account has associated packages
-  a.
-If the account being deleted is the only owner, provide information about adding co-owners.
+  * If the account being deleted is the only owner, provide information about adding co-owners.
 The user can choose to not add a co-owner and we should provide information that in this case, the package will be re-parented under a <deleted account>
- b.
-If the associated package has additional authors, the account being deleted is simply removed from the list of owners for that package.
+  * If the associated package has additional authors, the account being deleted is simply removed from the list of owners for that package.
 The co-owners get a notification that an account has been marked for deletion.
 2. Next, ask for a confirmation with a clear message that the user understands the implication (see Legal section below) and that he/she has 30 days to change their mind.
 3. When the user confirms, mark the account for deletion and display the date when the deletion would happen.
 4. When marked for deletion, we freeze all activity which means the user can’t change any account settings or push packages.